tyrjo/r-timesheet-extended/user-view/README.md

 * PASS - Edit a sheet for an existing week
 * State Changes:
    * PASS - Submit
+   * PASS - Submitted data cannot be edited by user
    * PASS - Unsubmit
    * Approved
    * Processed